TheInvoker/SPA/README.md

 		path : "/foo",                   // route
-		layout : layout,                 // DOM element for the page layout context : b,                     // parent DOM element for the page content : c1,                    // DOM element for the page default : true,                  // default page for when route is not resolved opened : false,                  // has it been opened before? first_open : function() {        // page first open event
+		layout : layout,                 // DOM element for the page layout context : b,                     // parent DOM element for the page content : c1,                    // function that makes a DOM element for the page default : true,                  // default page for when route is not resolved opened : false,                  // has it been opened before? first_open : function() {        // page first open event